Andrew-Null/VoluLite/README.md

 3 leds (probably best if different colors) battery pack for the arduino (we used a lipo . . . lithium something) screws

+I was working on a borrowed computer which didn't have Git hence the dated Files some of which accidentally got saved changes before being saved as a new file